Manish8747/ecom-flask/README.md

 - Manage state using sessions and cookies (in later stages)
 - Apply secure coding with secrets stored in `.env`
 - Build a scalable structure for future additions

----

-## 🔮 Future Additions (Covered in Later Days)

-- JWT Authentication
+- Login and Registration using JWT Authentication
-- Product listing & cart functionality
-- Order management
-- Role-based access
-- Persistent database integration
+- Products management using database

 ---